 A warning from Firefox will be displayed that your warranty will be void (as if there is one).
 You can ‘pinky’ promise to be careful and click on “Accept the Risk and Continue”.

-When you find it, double-click on it and change its value to 0 from 2.
+When you find it, double-click on it and change its value to 0.

 That’s it.
 Now if you hit backspace, it will take you to the previous web page.